hjwylde/git-fmt/README.md

 The formatter is not necessarily _complete_ as many parsers implement strange parsing rules that
     can't be replicated easily.
-As such, there may be inputs that it is unable to parse, in which scenario it simply outputs a
+As such, there may be inputs that it is unable to parse;
-    warning and moves on to the next input.
+    in these scenarios it simply outputs a warning and moves on to the next input.

 **Styling:**

+On top of providing a standard styling to all language elements,
-The formatter performs the following style changes:
+    the formatter performs the following style changes:
 * Sorts imports and declarations where possible.
 * Limits the line length to 100 characters.